MachineCalcs

 • Diameters are pitch (effective) diameters, not the outer rim; for a V-belt the pitch diameter is slightly smaller than the OD.

-• Ignores belt creep and the small slip of real friction (flat / V) belts; toothed (timing) belts have effectively zero slip.
+• Ignores belt creep and the small slip of real friction (flat / V) belts; toothed (timing) belts have effectively zero slip and should be length-checked with the timing-belt tool.